Colorado rejects drilling restrictions, sending oil explorers soaring (APC, NBL)

 Its passage in Tuesday's midterms would have restricted drillers from exploring near residential areas and places deemed environmentally "sensitive," according to Bloomberg.

-Anadarko Petroleum and Noble Energy were among the biggest winners from the vote, gaining 9.07% and 10.8% respectively ahead of Wednesday's opening bell.
-Smaller rivals like Bonanza Creek Energy and SRC Energy saw gains in excess of 20%.
+Anadarko Petroleum and Noble Energy were among the biggest winners from the vote, gaining 7.45% and 5.55% respectively ahead of Wednesday's opening bell.
+Smaller rival Bonanza Creek Energy was up nearly 15%.

 Colorado's oil business has been booming.
 In August, the state pumped out a record high of nearly 14.8 million barrels, according to the US Energy Information Agency.
 That made the state the fifth-largest oil producer in the country behind Texas, North Dakota, New Mexico, and Oklahoma, the data showed.